MinaProtocol/mina/rfcs/0019-storing-client-data.md

 Whenever a `transition` gets evicted from the client `transitition_frontier`, we would write the transitions into the `transition` database and their transactions into the `transaction_database`.

-When we add a transition by applying the `Breadcrumb_added` diff and it emitted a `ledger_proof`, we can set the client breadcrumb as `is_snarked` and recursively do this for all ancestor breadcrumbs until the recursion reaches a breadcrumb that has already been snarked.
+When we add a transition by applying the `Breadcrumb_added` diff and it emitted a `ledger_proof`, we can set the client breadcrumb as `emitted_ledger_proof` and recursively do this for all ancestor breadcrumbs until the recursion reaches a breadcrumb that has already been snarked.
 The recursion can refer to transitions outside of the `transition_frontier` and in the `transition` database.
-We can create a recursive SQL query to the transitions as `is_snarked`.
+We can create a recursive SQL query to the transitions as `emitted_ledger_proof`.

+Every time an `external_transition` is added onto the `transition_frontier`, each one of its ancestor's transition will get their block confirmation number incrementally.
+This block confirmation number will be added as a mutable field to the client breadcrumb type.

 ### Receipt chain hashes